 While not suitable for everyone (and every trip), there are options to make your travel dreams come true by thinking creatively.
 Swapping or trading something you have (your home, skills, time) for something you need (food and shelter) means you don’t even have to pay (money) for (parts of) your travels.

 You could swap your home (and potentially car) with someone who would like to visit your hometown at the time you are visiting theirs.
-Love Home Swap and Home Exchange enable you to find a suitable place and put you in contact with potential swap partners.
+Home Exchange enable you to find a suitable place and connect you with potential swap partners.

 If a few hours of work a day are not an issue for you, you could offer your skills more broadly – whether it be in hospitality, in an office job, by practising English with your hosts or helping out on a farm – in exchange for meals and a roof over your head.
 Check out websites such as HelpX, Workaway or WWOOF.